 This must be the participant’s primary home; it cannot be a vacation home.
-The hardship withdrawal is not restricted to the purchase price and can include other items that are directly ties to the transaction such as closing costs.
+The hardship withdrawal is not restricted to the purchase price and can include other items that are directly tied to the transaction such as closing costs.
 In addition, if a participant will immediately build a house, a hardship withdrawal can be taken for the purchase of the land on which the house will be built.

 - Expenses for up to 12 months of post-secondary education.

-This includes tuition, related educational fees, and room and board for the participant, spouse and/or other dependent.
+This includes tuition, related educational fees, and room and board for the participant, spouse, and/or other dependent.